 Muscle building workout programs may vary in structure and methodology, but there are a number of general rules that all muscle building workout programs must follow.

-The following are the various components and their explanation that muscle building workout programs generally consist of.
+The following are the various components that muscle building workout programs generally consist of.

 Weight Lifting Exercises: Compound And Isolation

-There are a vast number of weight lifting exercises that are used to work the different muscle groups to create damage and in turn build them up.
+There are a vast amount of weight lifting exercises that are used to work the different muscle groups to create damage and in turn, build them up.
 Your muscle building workout program should outline which exercises to perform on the targeted muscle groups in each workout session for tear and consequent growth.

 Weight lifting exercises can be grouped into two broad categories called compound and isolation.